OpenZeppelin/ethernaut/README.md

 There are three components to Ethernaut that are needed to run/deploy in order to work with it locally:

-- Test Network - A testnet that is running locally, like gnache, hardhat network, geth, etc
+- Test Network - A testnet that is running locally, like ganache, hardhat network, geth, etc
 - Contract Deployment - In order to work with the contracts, they must be deployed to the locally running testnet
 - The Client/Frontend - This is a React app that runs locally and can be accessed on localhost:3000